 My little entrepreneurial project CareSA Designs took a stand, and sold a little here and a little there, which is a small step toward success.
 Although sales are always welcome, it is for me the actual making of the items that give me pleasure – but that is not business, that is crafting – a form of manufacturing !
 So I have to extend my range of entrepreneurship.
 And woven into this field is also the marketing and advertising of the products.
 So I designed a little price tag with a message to promote this new pillar for economic development – Love SA … buy local.

-Here are some pictures of the CareSA Design table and products at this year’s Festive Market.
+Here are some pictures of the CareSA Design products at this year’s Festive Market.

 THE KZN CHRISTMAS CRAFT MARKET FESTIVAL